PeWuPL/Forms-Answer-Sheet/README.md

   - Create in your browser a bookmark.
   - Paste the contents of the `FAS.bookmarklet.txt` into an address bar of the bookmark.
   - Done.
 Clicking it should inject the code into the website and after a short while show the answers.
+# Modification
+You can freely modify the base and userscript form, since bookmarklet is encoded in URI, so the readability is close to zero.